sofacles/take-this-paint/README.md

 ## Mongoose

 npm i mongoose --save
 So, I learned that the factory pattern I was following in PaintChip was useful and necessary.
-I've been thinking that constructing mongoose models like:
+I've been thinking that constructing mongoose models like this:

 ```
 const PaintCanSchema = new mongoose.Schema({ color: "red"}